 B.A. & B.A.
 (Honours) in Applied Social Studies in Social Care: €4642.00

 B.A.
 (Honours) in Citizenship & Community Studies: €4642.00

 Tuition Fees may be paid in installments, however, they must be paid in full before the end of each academic year.
 Please note that the registration fee of €3,000 is not included in this fee and must be paid also.

 Withdrawing/Deferring a Place (FEES)

 If a student withdraws or defers they must notify the Admissions Office and Grants Office immediately.
 They must also notify any grant awarding body if they hold a grant for that academic year.
-It is essential that you do not draw down any grant cheque of you have withdrawn or deferred, as if you proceed to another course, your Higher Education Grant will not be awarded twice.
+It is essential that students do not draw down any grant cheque.
+If they have withdrawn or deferred, as if you proceed to another course, your Higher Education Grant will not be awarded twice.